lyannne/CS4100-Final-Project-Melody-Generator/README.md

 ### Data
 MIDI files are not included directly due to size.
 Instead, follow these steps:
-1. Download each zip from [this Google Drive folder](https://drive.google.com/drive/folders/1j48kT7JdG92KWkNUhN6xpGdX9PffIkfU?usp=sharing).
+1. Download each genre zip from [this Google Drive folder](https://drive.google.com/drive/folders/1j48kT7JdG92KWkNUhN6xpGdX9PffIkfU?usp=sharing).
 2. Extract them into `data/raw/`.
 They should remain in their folders, e.g.: `data/raw/classical/**.mid`

-Note: There is now data from [XMusic](https://xmusic-project.github.io) which will be processed differently.
+There is also data from [XMusic](https://xmusic-project.github.io) in the Google Drive folder.
+If you wish to create mood models:
+1. Download the zip and extract into any folder (preferably somewhere easily accessible from this project).
+2. Run `python src/mood_data_pipeline.py --organize --source {source_dir_path}`.
+You can also adjust the destination directory with the `--dest` tag for where the sorted files will go, but by default they will go into mood folders in `data/raw/`.

 ### Optional: MuseScore (for visualization)
 Download from https://musescore.org/ to view generated melodies as sheet music.
 Not required for core functionality.
+We do not include code to do this.
+Just fun to consider!

 ### Using the program
 The easiest way to do this is with `pipeline.py`.
 This keeps all generated files well-organized, with consistent names to allow efficient data and model reuse.
 Make sure you're in the root directory.
-Then, you will call `python3 src/pipeline.py` in your command line, and the following flags are available:
+Then, you will call `python src/pipeline.py` in your command line, and the following flags are available:
 `--genres` or `-g` : Takes one or more of `classical`, `jazz`, `nes`, `pop`, or `all`. e.g. `-g nes pop`.
 Not required; defaults to `all`.
 Beware `all` will take some time to process.
 `--order` or `-or` : Takes one of `first` or `second`, to determine the order of the markov model.
 Required.
 `--chord-strategy` or `-c` : Takes one of `highest`, `root`, or `skip`, to determine how to process chords in midi files.
 Not required; defaults to `highest`.